schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 A characteristic charge $\nu$ is introduced to account for the number of binding sites occupied by the molecule.
 By convention, the component index for the salt is defined as $i = 0$.

-The equilibrium with respect to a reference component $S$ is expressed as:
+The equilibrium with respect to a reference component $S$ is expressed as

 ```{math}
 :label: sma_selectivity